microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraCustomSecurityAttributeDefinition .md

 ### -IsSearchable

 Indicates whether custom security attribute values are indexed for searching on objects that are assigned attribute values.
+Can't be changed later.

 ```yaml
 Type: System.Boolean